Baseball Hall of Famer, knuckleballer Phil Niekro dies at 81

 He also had 20-win seasons in 1974 and 1979, despite pitching for a team that fell on hard times after its appearance in the inaugural NL Championship Series, where the Braves were swept in three games by New York’s Amazin’ Mets.

-Niekro also led the league in losses four straight seasons, losing 20 games in both 1977 and ’79.
+Niekro also led the league in losses for four straight seasons, losing 20 games in both 1977 and ’79.

-He finished with a career record of 318-274 an a 3.35 ERA.
+He finished with a career record of 318-274 and a 3.35 ERA.
 Niekro was inducted into the Baseball Hall of Fame in 1997.

 His younger brother, Joe, also had a long baseball career with an arsenal that included the knuckleball.
 He won 221 games over 22 years in the big leagues, making the Niekros baseball’s winningest set of siblings, with a total of 539 victories, just ahead of Gaylord and Jim Perry.